Bone Grafting: The First Step in Rebuilding your Smile

 Luckily, there is a fix:

 Minor Bone Grafting

 There are a variety of types of bone grafting – most of which are considered “minor bone grafting” and are typically done by Drs.
-Sturtz, Betts, Wasielewski and Bartling in preparation for a dental implant.
+Betts, Wasielewski, Bartling, Cannavo and Peters in preparation for a dental implant.
 Dental implants require that there is adequate bone in the jaw.
 Often there is not, and that is where bone grafting comes in – to build up bone in preparation for an implant.

 Major Bone Grafting

 When a significant amount of bone loss has occurred due to trauma, cysts, tumors, or a defect, major bone grafting is often required.
 This advanced process often requires additional materials and technologies, and sometimes several specialists.